What to see and do

-One of these (the orange tour) starts in Scheveningen, the famous beach resort adjacent to The Hague, and worthy of a visit in its own right.
+One of these (the orange tour) starts in Scheveningen, the famous beach resort adjacent to The Hague, and is worthy of a visit in its own right.

 It leads past the Peace Palace, the royal palace with its woods, and through the dunes.

 This town isn’t only a city of Palaces.
 It also houses the Dutch Parliament and the European Court of Justice.

-After entering via the Mauritz gate it seems as if you have stepped back in time.
+After entering via the Mauritz gate, it seems as if you have stepped back in time.